ASU/webspark-drops-drupal7/sites/all/modules/quikpay/README.txt

 production setup.
 Enter the production keys and production Quikpay url into the Quikpay payment method settings, and switch to production mode.

+(NEW!)
+MULTIPLE Order Types support
+ Quikpay module supports multiple Nelnet Quikpay Order Types.
+To implement:
+ 1. You'll set up accounts for each Order Type with Financial Services, each with a unique order type name string.
+All accounts should implement identical keys, however, as they will use the same payment method in Drupal as the base-config.
+2. Choose one order type to serve as the default fallback order type.
+Set that as the order type value in the Quikpay payment method configs.
+3. Create a Drupal taxonomy with the machine name quikpay_order_type.
+Add all order types as taxonomy terms.
+Use the order type name strings configured with Nelnet as the term names.
+CAPs count.
+4. Add a taxonomy term reference field to all products you'd like to be able to reference custom order types (other than the default).
+Use the machine name field_quikpay_order_type.
+And be sure to hide the field in the display settings.
+ 5. Create a Rule in the Rules UI that empties the shopping cart in the event that a new item is added.
+This prevents accumulation of multiple products pointing to differing order types.

 PERMISSIONS
 --------------------------
 Inherited from Commerce.
 Anonymous will need "access checkout" permission